 The lentil (Lens culinaris or Lens esculenta) is an edible legume.
 It is an annual plant known for its lens-shaped seeds.
 It is about 40 cm (16 in) tall, and the seeds grow in pods, usually with two seeds in each.
 As a food crop, the majority of world production comes from Canada and India, producing 58% combined of the world total.

 In cuisines of the Indian subcontinent, where lentils are a staple, split lentils (often with their hulls removed) known as daal are often cooked into a thick curry/gravy that is usually eaten with rice or rotis.– Wikipedia

 The most common variety of lentil, brown lentils are most likely what people think of when they envision the sacks of nameless lentils in the grocery store.
 This particular variety can be several shades of colour ranging from deep black to khaki brown, and they have a somewhat earthy yet mild flavour.
 Brown lentils hold their shape well during cooking, and as such are excellent for using in soups, stews, casseroles, salads both warm and cold, vegetarian burgers and “meat” loaf.
-Suggested recipe: Simple, Creamy Lentil Dal Nirvana – Budget Bytes
+Suggested recipe: Brown Rice and Lentil Patties

 While very similar to brown lentils, green lentils have a stronger, more full-bodied flavour, and come in a range of sizes and colours, from pale to slate green, spotted or unspotted, with traces of black and blue.
 These lentils, like their brown lentil brothers, hold their shape well when cooked and are great for salads, casseroles, burgers and side dishes.
 Suggested recipe: Green Lentil Curry – Food and Wine